KeeganObonyo/SITAT/README.md

 7. Run the project locally: cd to the project folder and run `python manage.py runserver` or run with `docker-compose up` command. and Browse to [http://localhost:8080](http://localhost:8080/).

 #For Deployment
 The Project uses Githubs work flows for CI/CD and deploys to Azure service web app.
 One reqires to set up an Azure Web App and add the necessary authorization credentials to push the docker image after creation.
+More details are contained in the azure-container-webapp.yml comments.

 A postgress DB instance will be created on Azure as well.